stefanoverna/graphql8/guides/development.md

 ### Debugging with Pry

-[`pry`](http://pryrepl.org/) is included with GraphQL-Ruby's development setup to help with debugging.
+[`pry`](http://pryrepl.org/) is included with GraphQL8-Ruby's development setup to help with debugging.

 To pause execution in Ruby code, add: